Owez/yark/README.md

 ## Installation

+Currently, it's reccomended to clone this repository and run [`poetry install`](https://python-poetry.org/docs/) then `poetry run yark.py [options]` to run yark; this is because there's a temporary issue getting the archive viewer working inside of pip modules.

-To install yark, simply download Python 3.9+ and run the following:
+To install Yark, simply download Python 3.9+ and run the following:

 ```shell
 $ pip3 install yark